PZ007/STM32/IAP/README.md

 <ul>
 <li>Add instructions how to program the IAP</li>
 <li>Add hint how to get IAP for similar processors</li>
-<li>Future features of IAP: 1st sector of domain application is selectable</li>
+<li>Future features: 1st sector of domain application can be selected via command line</li>
 <li>Add hint to Nucleo boards</li>
 <li>Add links to http://bitcontrol.ch</li>